darkhorse0311/Restaurant/README.md

 - ``AWS_PASSWORD`` - your database password

 ## Usage
- With all eviroment variables in place you can now run the api locally
+ With all enviroment variables in place you can now run the api locally

 #### Install
 `go install`